My 10 Winter Hair Care Tips

 1 - Condition, condition, condition!

 During the winter months, you should give your hair a little extra nourishment.
-Treat your hair once a week to a deep conditioning treatment to help replace moisture which is being lost due to the cold winter air and dry heat from your central heating.
+Treat your hair once a week to a deep conditioning treatment to help replace the moisture that is being lost due to the cold winter air and dry heat from your central heating.
 As well as this deep condition, remember to use a moisturising conditioner after shampooing.
 If you have greasy roots with dry ends, concentrate on your tips and make sure you do not condition your roots.

 When it comes to the type of conditioner and shampoo to use, try to avoid those with high concentrations of unnatural ingredients – parabens, SLS, additives etc. Instead, opt for something more natural with nourishing ingredients like argan oil, rosemary oil or even coconut oil.
-John Masters’ Honey & Hibiscus Organic Hair Reconstructor is a great option if you’re trying to strengthen and repair damaged locks – you should be able to find this over at Jan de Vries.

 2 - Natural remedies for dry ends